Why did you name it Scorpio?

 Does Scorpio support the SL-6?

-Yes.
-Using the SL-Riser, the SL-6 can be fixed to the top panel of Scorpio and connect its six available wireless receiver outputs into channels 1-16.
+Support for the SL-6 will be available in an upcoming firmware release.
+Using the SL-Riser, the SL-6 can be fixed to the top panel of Scorpio and the six available wireless receiver outputs may be connected to channels 1-16.
 Scorpio supports SuperSlot.
-At first release, the Scorpio supports the Audio Limited A10-RX.
-A follow up release will add support for the following third-party SuperSlot ready receivers.
+The following third-party SuperSlot-ready receivers will be supported:

 - Lectrosonics SRb, SRc, SRc-941